 Power comes from a 322 cubic inch Fireball V8 with 4-barrel carburetor producing 236 horsepower.
 This is paired with a Variable Pitch Dynaflow Drive automatic transmission (a $193 option) that was the new and improved version for 1955.
 Not only was it more efficient, slashing acceleration times, but was more fuel efficient too.

-Buick made a total of 80,338 2-door Century Riviera Hardtops for the 1955 model year.
-This car would have had a base price of $2,601 when new and was the most popular Century that year.
-The original owner, in addition to the the Dynaflow transmission mentioned above, opted for power steering at $108 and an AM radio at $120.
+Buick made a total of 5,588 2-door Century Riviera Convertibles for the 1955 model year.
+This car would have had a base price of $2,991 when new.
+The original owner, in addition to the the Dynaflow transmission mentioned above, opted for power steering at $108, power brakes at $48 and an AM radio at $120.